zacmathe/ltkinetics/README.md

 ### About
 ltkinetics was written by Zachary Mathe, doctoral student in the [DeBeer Group](https://cec.mpg.de/1/research/1087/prof-dr-serena-debeer/).

 This is a work in progress and feedback is welcome.
 Though I verified the implimentation by duplicating figures from Wilson's thesis (see example 4), users are encouraged to read through main.py and the equations therein.
+In the future, I may add functionality for reoptimizing kinetic constants and/or starting conditions against experimental data.

 In the future, this package will be associated with either a Zenodo DOI or a peer-reviewed publication.
 If you use this package in your own work, please check back here for something to cite.